Remittance Advice Field Descriptions - JD DME

 Provider Adjustment (ADJ) Details Section

-Offsets to payments, are shown as an adjustment to the provider's payment at the summary level, rather than as an adjustment at an individual claim level in the remittance advice.
-Offsets may be taken when two or more providers are affiliated and have the same Tax Identification Number (TIN), payments may be withheld from one provider (PTAN) to collect another provider's (PTAN) overpayments.
+Offsets may be taken when two or more providers with multiple National Provider Identifiers (NPI)s are affiliated and have the same Tax Identification Number (TIN).
+Payments may be withheld from one provider (PTAN) to collect another provider's (PTAN) overpayments.

-Note: When money is taken back by TIN, if supplier cannot determine who money is taken back on, call the Provider Contact Center for your Jurisdiction.
+Note: When money is taken back by TIN with multiple NPIs, if supplier cannot determine who money is taken back (recouped) on, call the Provider Contact Center for your jurisdiction to obtain that information (Suppliers may be required to leave a message and receive a call back).

 PLB REASON CODE - This field indicates the provider-level adjustment reason code.